FontFlex/FontFlex/README.md

 ### 2. Text area ID

-Ensure that you change this line to the textarea that you want FontFlex to be workingo on.
+Ensure that you change this line to the text area that you want FontFlex to be working on.

   ```js
   const textarea = document.getElementById('test-textarea');